sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 The Industrial Revolution, while ultimately transforming living standards, was primarily fueled by commercial interests and imperial ambitions.
 The Space Race, despite its scientific achievements, was largely propelled by Cold War rivalry between the US and Soviet Union.
-Even modern digital technologies, from the internet to smartphones, were developed primarily through market forces seeking profit rather than deliberate efforts to enhance human happiness or conscious pursuit of humanity.
+Even modern digital technologies, from the internet to smartphones, were developed primarily through market forces seeking profit rather than deliberate efforts to enhance human happiness and conscious pursuit of humanity.
 &mdash;
 <!--Please don't get me wrong.
 I'm not being sarcastic here.
 Not a bit!
 I'm just being harshly accurate.-->